 It was also asserted (pers. comm.
 2011) that the PPDE did not adequately incorporate the "nine UNESCO principles" guiding language revitalisation efforts.
 This claim, actually referring to the "nine language vitality factors" listed in UNESCO (2003), does not withstand scrutiny.
 Analysis of the 53 questions in the survey forms used in the Sociolinguistic Autodiagnostic shows they were eliciting information on language attitudes and patterns of language use within the household and in various community domains, and the information thus acquired directly addresses most components of the nine factors.
 The remaining factors relate to aspects such as the availability of materials for education and literacy, the quality and quantity of linguistics documentation, and the policies of institutions - all of which can be readily evaluated by an expert team and built into the overall assessment for the language community being assessed.
 There is no misalignment.
-Of course, many listeners may have accepted this claim at face value, rather than interrogating its foundations.
+Of course, members of the government and bureaucracy who heard this claim may have accepted it at face value, rather than interrogating its foundations.